evastgh/ps/PIC10A_Introduction_to_Programming_TA/midterm_review.md

 * ```for (; 1==1; ;) {}``` forms an infinite loop.
 * ```vector``` is in the namespace ```std```.
 * The type of the variables to be stored in a vector must be the same.
+* You can have a vector of vectors.

 #### Short questions